microsoft/pylance-release/README.md

         -   `true`
         -   `false` (default)

+- `python.analysis.fixAll`
+    - The set of commands to run when doing a `fixall`.
+    - Accepted values:
+        - `source.unusedImports`
+        - `source.convertImportFormat`
 # Semantic highlighting

 Visual Studio Code uses TextMate grammars as the main tokenization engine.
 TextMate grammars work on a single file as input and break it up based on lexical rules expressed in regular expressions.